ese-msc/c-primer/_sources/part_two/04_functions.md

 }
 ```

-Unlike Python however, C++ does _not_ currently support keyword (a.k.a parameter names) in argment lists.
+Unlike Python however, C++ does _not_ currently support keyword (a.k.a parameter names) in argument lists.
 The only way to identify which argument is which is by the order they appear in the calling list.

 ## Summary